7045 Biomedical Sciences Tower 3

 University of Pittsburgh School of Medicine

 Prostate cancer and benign prostatic hyperplasia are two age-related diseases which present a significant burden for older men in the US.
 Although BPH is not usually life-threatening, the mechanisms contributing to BPH are largely unknown which makes it difficult to develop successful BPH prevention and treatment strategies.
-Our research is focused on determining the role of increased prostatic inflammation and decreased expression of epithelial barrier proteins such as E-cadherin and claudin-1 in the development of BPH and prostate cancer.
+Our research is focused on determining the role of aging and mitochondrial dysfunction on prostatic inflammation and bladder dysfunction.

 Technique Expertise or Resources to share